One Ala Moana

 No analysis available

-Strong building-level evidence supports fire sprinklers at ONE Ala Moana.
-Historical MLS data showed 18/20 listings with FIRSPR, and current remarks repeatedly say "sprinklers" / "fire sprinklers" in unit descriptions.
-This appears to be consistent building information rather than a one-off copy-paste error.
+Fire sprinklers are strongly supported at ONE Ala Moana.
+Historical MLS data shows 19 of 20 listings with FIRSPR, and current remarks repeatedly mention "sprinklers" or "fire sprinklers" in unit descriptions.
+The consistency across many listings and agents indicates this is a real building feature.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.